 Can the coils move or shift?

-The coils don’t move, there is a small risk aneurysm regrowth.
+The coils don’t move, there is a small risk of aneurysm regrowth.
 We do monitor the coil mass with follow up MRA (magnetic resonance angiogram) and angiography.
 In rare circumstance further intervention may be required

 Can I have an MRI after coiling?